tier4/ros2_v4l2_camera/README.md

 ## Dependencies

-* `image_transport` - to allow for compressed image transport.
+* `image_transport` - makes it possible to set up compressed transport of the images, as described below.

     The ROS 2 port of `image_transport` in the `image_common`
-    repository is needed:
+    repository is needed inside of your workspace:

         git clone --branch ros2 https://github.com/ros-perception/image_common.git src/image_common